gibsonma/sim-cyborg/README.md

 ####Description
 This runs in the background and controls all development and progress on modules, this can be viewed whenever a scenario is selected.
 Sites and time progress, which drives the other features.
 Sites also only work for 8 hours a day (this can be changed in the master config), within their own appropriate time zone.
 ####How to Evaluate
 After selecting a management style and picking a scenario to use you will see your sites appear and start working on their assigned tasks.
 You will also see the time progress at the bottom of the screen.
+Clicking 'visit site' or 'inspect site' will display the progress of each task of each module for the site.
+It will also display a graph for each module of each task and it's completion %.
+The tasks with a bold colour are in progress, and tasks that are completed turns semi transparent.
+The straight line indicates on target.

 ###Status Display - Feature 6
 ####Description